microsoft/BotFramework-DirectLineJS/README.md

 ### Monitor connection status

 Subscribing to either `postActivity` or `activity$` will start the process of connecting to the bot.
-Your app can monitor the current connection status and react appropriately :
+Your app can listen to the connection status and react appropriately :

     directLine.connectionStatus$
     .subscribe(connectionStatus =>